US and China resume trade talks

 The two nations are negotiating a trade agreement after a contentious 2018.

 There may be a thawing in the US-China trade war.
-After agreeing to have trade talks, the two nations have agreed to meet to negotiate about trade agreements.
+After agreeing to have trade talks, the two nations have are meeting now to negotiate about trade agreements.

 China and US hit by trade tariffs